All Episodes

 And all this took kind of a long time, took months.

-But with this the speed of communications, a judge's ruling is overnight.
+But with the speed of communications, a judge's ruling is overnight.

 Trump responds overnight and the public reacts in an instant.

-So we're at a point now in this country where we may have entered bleeding, Kansas in the past couple of years when we saw, you know, Andrew Yang was saying, I'm gonna move to Georgia to influence the election, as you described with these other states.
+So we're at a point now in this country where we may have entered bleeding Kansas in the past couple of years when we saw, you know, Andrew Yang was saying, I'm going to move to Georgia to influence the election, as you described with these other states.

-So maybe these past several years with the with the Trump first administration can be described as that period of civil strife, violence in the streets.
+So maybe these past several years with the Trump first administration can be described as that period of civil strife, violence in the streets.

 But with the movement of Texas troops into Illinois, it looks like we are on the precipice of something more serious.